The Definitive Guide To Marketing Analytics

 And contrary to what most people think, measuring your marketing campaigns – even though you’re not getting a lot of traffic is critical.
 Whether your daily website traffic is 20 or 2,000+, be excited about it.

-What can you learn from 20 targeted visitors to your landing page, and how can you maximize these tiny traffic to grow your sales and revenue?
+What can you learn from 20 targeted visitors to your landing page, and how can you maximize this tiny traffic to grow your sales and revenue?

 This should be your ultimate focus.